 Tips for a successful, integrated campaign strategyDate Posted: 6 November, 2018

 You know what they say; things are always better when they’re integrated.
 Okay, maybe they don’t, but when you’re looking for the best ROI from your communications campaigns, there’s no doubt that integrating your offerings is the best way to secure the strongest results.

-Whether it’s Apple’s “Shot on iPhone” or Compare the Market’s “Compare the Meerkat” campaign, successfully using a series of platforms in tandem helps get your message further with greater impact.
+Whether it’s Apple’s “Shot on iPhone” or Compare the Market’s “Compare the Meerkat” campaign, successfully using a series of platforms in tandem, from PR to social media and content marketing, helps get your message further with greater impact.
 Recent research by Whitney Murray highlights how communications professionals are seeing the most value when different services are combined.

 So we know that integrated campaigns are the way to go.
 Great.
 Getting everything to align and fit into one integrated campaign strategy is another matter however.